Projecten per jaar

 - 2008: Georg-August-University Göttingen, Germany, PhD in Social Sciences Musicians as Lifelong Learners: Discovery through Biography, summa cum laude.

-- 1988: University of Amsterdam, master’s degree in musicology, specialisation Twentieth Century Music / Theoretical Musicology, with great honour.
+- 1988: University of Amsterdam, master’s degree in musicology, specialisation Twentieth Century Music / Theoretical Musicology.

-- 1979: North Netherlands Conservatoire, flute, performers and education diploma, cum laude.
+- 1979: North Netherlands Conservatoire, flute, performers and education diploma.

 - Several other courses, seminars and classes in the field of performance, education in arts and management.